Note: this guide focuses on caring for full-grain, non-suede cow leather. Other types of leather may have different care requirements.

 All leather needs oil of some sort.
 Oil absorbs into the leather and allows the fibers to remain soft and pliable, which protects them from breaking down.
 Neatsfoot and mink, as well as a variety of seed oils, are commonly used.

 Wax on the other hand tends to remain on the surface, protecting it from moisture and stains as well as giving the leather a buttery feel.
 You’ll most often see beeswax for this purpose.
 While you can find bottles of just oil, wax will usually come blended with oil to make it spreadable.
 Because it’s a blend of both, I often use it on its own as a complete conditioner.

 The stitching can be one of the more vulnerable parts of a leather item.
 In most cases with regular wear it shouldn’t be a problem for a good while, if ever.
 Heavier use, however, can wear down the thread and cause it to break.
 Because we saddle stitch, the thread won’t unravel all at once but it will slowly work its way apart.

-It makes us sad to think of a lovingly crafted piece of leather sitting forgotten in a drawer or even getting thrown away, so if this happens to you send your leather back to us and we’ll be happy to restitch it for free!
+If this happens to you, fret not!
+It makes us sad to think of a lovingly crafted piece of leather sitting forgotten in a drawer or even getting thrown away.
+Send your leather back to us and we’ll be happy to restitch it for free!
 We only ask that you take care of postage sending it to us, and for those within the US, we’ll take care of postage sending it back to you.

 While conditioning won’t fully weatherproof leather, the oils and waxes will still help to repel some moisture.
 A few raindrops or a small spill usually won’t hurt, although stains are possible.